supercollider/rfcs/README.md

 The development community is small and has limited bandwidth.
 If there are a lot of RFCs open, it may be better to help advance existing discussions rather than pile on new ones.

 As an RFC author, it's best if you only have one RFC of yours open at any moment.
+This restriction is porous, but you are advised to avoid multitasking and be cognizant of how much the community's attention may be divided across other issues.

 ### Step 1: Fork this repository